apache/parquet-format/Encodings.md

 ### Dictionary Encoding (PLAIN_DICTIONARY = 2 and RLE_DICTIONARY = 8)
 The dictionary encoding builds a dictionary of values encountered in a given column.
 The dictionary will be stored in a dictionary page per column chunk.
 The values are stored as integers using the [RLE/Bit-Packing Hybrid](#RLE) encoding.
-If the dictionary grows too big, whether in size or number of distinct values, the writer may stop using dictionary encoding and fall back to another valid encoding for subsequent data pages.
-The fallback encoding is chosen by the writer and recorded in the data page header's `encoding` field; readers must use that field to determine whether each data page is dictionary encoded or uses another encoding.
-The dictionary page is written first, before the data pages of the column chunk.
+Within a column chunk, the dictionary page is written first, before the data pages of the column chunk.
+After the dictionary page, data pages can use dictionary encoding or another valid encoding for the column's data type; for example, a writer may stop using dictionary encoding if the dictionary grows too big, whether in size or number of distinct values.
+Dictionary-encoded and non-dictionary-encoded data pages may be interleaved within the column chunk, as long as only one dictionary is used.
+Readers must use each data page header's `encoding` field to determine how the page is encoded.

 Dictionary page format: the entries in the dictionary using the [plain](#PLAIN) encoding.